PICTURE BOOKS

 STAMPED by Jason Reynolds & Dr. Ibram X. Kendi - Groundbreaking, energizing narrative for teens on the history of racist ideas.
 Publisher’s educator guide by Dr. Sonja Cherry-Paul and curriculum connections by teacher & librarian Julia Torres.

-AN INDIGENOUS PEOPLES’ HISTORY OF THE UNITED STATES FOR YOUNG PEOPLE by Roxanne Dunbar-Ortiz, Debbie Reese, Jean Mendoza - For teens, an eye-opening and important shift in perspective.
-Sidebars offer topics for discussion.
-Definitions and context help explain important concepts.
-All teachers should read.
+AN INDIGENOUS PEOPLES’ HISTORY OF THE UNITED STATES FOR YOUNG PEOPLE by Roxanne Dunbar-Ortiz, Debbie Reese, Jean Mendoza - A comprehensive history for teens from an indigenous perspective.
+Definitions and sidebars help explain important topics.
 Teachers guide and lesson plan available.
 (Nonfiction)

 EVERYTHING YOU WANTED TO KNOW ABOUT INDIANS BUT WERE AFRAID TO ASK by Anton Treuer - The title says it all!